rafapages/SSMVtex/README.md

 Radial distortion coefficients are optional by now, as we are not correcting this distortion yet.
 The model used consideres the camera to be looking towards +z axis.
 You can also provided a [Bundler-SfM] (https://github.com/snavely/bundler_sfm) file, but only the camera information will be read.

+## About the photoconsistency check

+As many 3D models have been acquired using a SfM approach, it is possible that people or objects occlude partially the reconstructed scene.
+If these occlusions are not handled correctly, there might be included in the texture: a person walking in front of the scene is the most typical case.
+We have added a photoconsistency check function which discards the color information from occluding subjects.
+To do so, we perform a statistical analysis of the color provided by different cameras.
+However, when we deal with very controlled scenarios, such as models reconstructed using a Kinect fusion based approach, or Shape from Silhouette, there might not be enough images to perform this statistical analysis correctly.
+In this last case, we recommend using the flag ‘-l’, which turns the photoconsistency check off.

 ## Citation

 If you use this software for scientific purposes, please don’t forget to cite us!
 Thanks!